samlaihei/BADFit/README.md

 ## Cite this code

-The preferred citation for this code is the following:
+The preferred citations for this code are the following:

 > @ARTICLE{2023MNRAS.521.3682L,
 >       author = {{Lai (赖民希)}, Samuel and {Wolf}, Christian and {Onken}, Christopher A. and {Bian (边福彦)}, Fuyan},